 This plant has helped insomniacs get the sleep they so deeply desire.
 You can grow this plant indoors and dry out the leaves to make sleepy time tea.
 In its tea form, it will help you to relax as well as keep away nightmares which are often a problem when sleep is non-existent.

 To grow this plant indoors, you will need to keep it facing south.
 Keep the soil moist, but not too wet.
 You will need to water this plant at least once a week.

 After 60-90 days it should be ready to be used as tea leaves or whatever form you plan to use it in.

 Final Words About Plants That Induce Sleep

 If you are looking for the best benefits, keep the plant in your room so that your immediate air stays purified.
 Plants may cause allergies, so be aware of that, as this can cause congestion or sniffling, which can inhibit sleep.

-Always keep plants away from children or animals as they may contain toxins which may be harmful to them.
-Make sure to stay aware of the condition your plant needs to thrive if you don’t get some light exposure in your room, buy a plant which doesn’t require light.
+Always keep plants away from children or animals as they may contain toxins that may be harmful to them.
+Make sure to stay aware of the condition your plant needs to thrive if you don’t get some light exposure in your room, buy a plant that doesn’t require light.

 Share your experience about indoor plants which are essential to a healthy sleeping environment.

 Reading is my favorite thing to do.
 But other than reading, I enjoy discovering new techniques on how to do something in simpler methods.
 My daughter likes to call me the Renaissance woman.
 So I do have to live up to the name.